About the disease

 Meningococcal disease can strike babies, children and adults – anywhere, at any time.
 Those most at risk are:

 - Babies and children up to the age of 5 years – this group accounts for two thirds of cases (due to their less mature immune system and tendency to put things in their mouth and share food, drink and toys).

-- Teenagers and young adults from 15 to 24 years – primarily because of the socially interactive lifestyle they lead, which is more likely to involve intimate activities such as kissing and sharing drinks.
+- Teenagers and young adults from 15 to 24 years – primarily because of the socially interactive lifestyle they lead, which is more likely to involve intimate activities such as kissing.

 Winter and early spring are higher risk times, because the many viruses around can weaken the body’s natural immune system.
 There is also the risk of catching a virus first, followed a few days later by a meningococcal infection, making the illness much harder to identify.

 How is it spread?